LiuMing-Hui/LiuMing-Hui.github.io/_pages/about.md

 ## Research Interest

-My research interests include multi-modal representation and computing, information retrieval, and deep learning.
+My research interests is AI Safety, including Deepfake Detection, Security and Reliability of Diffusion Models, and Multi-modal Computing.

 ## News
+2025.9: One paper was accepted by NeurIPS 2025!

 2025.7: One paper was accepted by ACM MM 2025!

 2025.6: Two papers were accepted by ICCV 2025!